5 April 2016

-#7 Dedication – Sports
+7) Dedication – Sports

-Did you dedicate much of your university life to excelling your chosen sport?
+Did you dedicate much of your university life to excelling at your chosen sport?

 Being part of a sports team – as a star player or on the committee – will give you transferable skills that you can add to your CV.

 Another common misconception of graduates and “millennials” is that they can be work-shy, but the focus and dedication needed to truly excel will demonstrate that you’re not afraid to put the hard yards in.

-#8 Time Management – All of the above!
+8) Time Management – All of the above!

 By juggling your studies, your interests and your social life as well as potentially a part-time job, you’ll show that you were able to achieve your grades without spending every minute of the day on them.

 As with any job, employers looking to hire a graduate will be keen to see that you’re capable of managing your daily tasks efficiently, especially as you may be required to take on ad-hoc jobs.